telepresenceio/telepresence/quick-start/demo-node.md

         To get more information regarding Preview URLs and intercepts, visit the <DCPLink>Developer Control Plane </DCPLink>.
    </Alert>

-## 6. Go to see your intercepts
+## 6. Visualize and manage your Preview URLs and intercepts

-1. Now you have a intercepted service, go to DCP and see more information of your <InterceptsLink>preview URL.</InterceptsLink>
+1. The Developer Control Plane lets you manage & visualize important information about your intercepts.
+Visit the <InterceptsLink>Developer Control Plane UI</InterceptsLink> to see who's acceced your preview URL.

 ## 7. How/Why does this all work